-Points calculated by SANDAG's Technical Services Department are marked with an asterisk ().
+Points calculated by SANDAG's Technical Services Department or Contracts and Procurement staff are marked with an asterisk ().

 No. CATEGORY PTS CRITERIA POINTS POSSIBLE % 1.
-PROJECT CONNECTIONS AND SAFETY (29% of total points) A. Connection to Regional Bicycle Network 6 8 Project will directly connect to the Regional Bikeway Network or Project will construct part of the Regional Bikeway Network 5% В. Completes Connection in Local Bicycle Network 8 Closes a gap between existing bicycle facilities 5% C. Completes Connection in Existing Pedestrian Network 8 Closes a gap in the existing pedestrian network Up to 8 5% D. Connection to Transit 6 Bicycle improvement within 1 1⁄2 miles of a regional transit station and/or 2 Pedestrian improvement within 1/4 mile of a local transit stop 4 Pedestrian improvement directly connects to a local transit stop Up to 12 7% 4 Pedestrian improvement within 1/2 mile of a regional transit station 6 Pedestrian improvement directly connects to a regional transit station E. Safety and Access Improvements Up to 12 7% 2 1 to 2 correctable crashes involving non-motorized users 4 3 to 4 correctable crashes involving non-motorized users 6 5 or more correctable crashes involving non-motorized users 6 and/or Creates access or overcomes barriers in area where hazardous conditions prohibit safe access for bicyclists and pedestrians.
-2. QUALITY OF PROJECT (41% of total points) А. Impact and Effectiveness of Proposed Bicycle, Pedestrian, and/or Traffic Calming Up to 5 How well will the proposed traffic calming address the identified need in the project area?
+PROJECT CONNECTIONS (21% of total points) A. Connection to Regional Bicycle 6 Project will directly connect to the Regional Bikeway Network or Up to 8 5% Network 8 Project will construct part of the Regional Bikeway Network В. Completes Connection in Local Bicycle Network 8 Closes a gap between existing bicycle facilities 5% C. Completes Connection in Existing Pedestrian Network 8 Closes a gap in the existing pedestrian network Up to 8 5% D. Connection to Transit Up to 12 7% 2 Pedestrian improvement within 1/4 mile of a local transit stop 4 Pedestrian improvement directly connects to a local transit stop 4 Pedestrian improvement within 1/2 mile of a regional transit station 6 Pedestrian improvement directly connects to a regional transit station 2.
+SAFETY AND QUAL ITY OF PI ROJECT (31% of total points) Α. Safety and Access Improvements Potential for increasing bicycle or pedestrian trips at location with documented safety hazard or accident history within the last seven years: Up to 12 7% 2 1 to 2 correctable crashes involving non-motorized users 4 3 to 4 correctable crashes involving non-motorized users 6 5 or more correctable crashes involving non-motorized users and/or 6 Creates access or overcomes barriers in area where hazardous conditions prohibit safe access for bicyclists and pedestrians. В. Pedestrian, and/or Up to 5 How well will the proposed traffic calming address the identified need in the project area?
 Are the proposed solutions appropriate for the situation?
 Up to 15 9% Up to 5 How well will the proposed pedestrian improvements address the identified need in the project area?
-Measures Up to 5 How well will the proposed bicycle improvements address the identified need in the project area? Β. Program Objectives 18 How well does the project align with the ATP objectives?
-Up to 18 11%
+Traffic Calming Measures Up How well will the proposed bicycle improvements address the identified need in the project area?